Bear Canyon Wildlands Preserve

 An Unexpected Gift

-This rugged landscape is special for its wild, undeveloped state and the amazingly rich and diverse stands of native grasses, shrubs and trees.
-It’s steep and rugged and full of native wildlife.
-Within two weeks of putting up wildlife cameras, we had video of black bears, deer, mountain lions, bobcats, coyotes, skunks, foxes and more.
+This rugged landscape is special for its wild, undeveloped state and the amazingly rich and diverse stands of native grasses, shrubs, and trees.
+It’s steep and rugged, and full of native wildlife.
+Within two weeks of putting up wildlife cameras, we had video of black bears, deer, mountain lions, bobcats, coyotes, skunks, foxes, and more.
 Our conservation goal is to manage this wild place for the abundant wildlife found there.

-The Grants donated the property in memory of the late Mary Hafner of Healdsburg, a much-cherished former Land Trust board member and longtime supporter.
+The Grants donated the property in memory of the late Mary Hafner of Healdsburg, a much-cherished former Sonoma Land Trust board member and longtime supporter.
 “Mary was a tireless advocate for Sonoma Land Trust and the work they do to protect land,” says Gretchen.
 “Our family felt that the best tribute we could make in her honor would be to preserve forever this largely untouched wild land that our family has loved for decades.”

 Wild Forever

-While the threat of encroaching development may exist, protecting this land isn’t just about the challenges to its natural resources — it’s also about looking forward and saving what may be common, but rare, in the future.
+While the threat of encroaching development may exist, protecting this land isn’t just about the challenges to its natural resources—it’s also about looking forward and saving what may be common, but rare, in the future.
 To preserve the wild and undeveloped nature of Bear Canyon Wildlands, our stewardship of the property focuses on maintaining its excellent natural habitat with a light human footprint and limited management and recreational use.

-The Land Trust was thrilled to find such diverse, intact and healthy native grassland, chaparral, oak woodland and mixed conifer forest habitats.
+The Land Trust was thrilled to find such diverse, intact and healthy native grassland, chaparral, oak woodland, and mixed conifer forest habitats.
 Soils on the property are rich with organic material and host large swaths of native bunch grasses.
-Two branches of Bear Canyon Creek flow across the property for a total of a half mile of perennial stream and one mile of intermittent stream in the Sausal Creek watershed.
+Two branches of Bear Canyon Creek flow across the property for a total of a half mile of perennial stream, and one mile of intermittent stream in the Sausal Creek watershed.

 The changed, however, in the fall of 2019 after the Kincade Fire roared across the entire property.
 The property had recovered well from the Geysers Fire, which burned the property 12 years prior.
-Our hopes are high that the property’s fire-adapted habitats will recover as well again.
+Our hopes are high that the property’s fire-adapted habitats will recover once again.
 The response of this landscape to fire can help us understand how habitat that recently burned on our other preserves may respond over time as well.